African Australians: Migration streams

-Broadcasting services for African migrants
+Broadcasting services for Sub-Saharan African migrants

-Multicultural broadcaster Special Broadcasting Service (SBS) broadcasts in five African languages on radio, including Dinka of South Sudan, Swahili of Tanzania and the African Great Lakes region, Tigrinya of Eritrea and Amharic of Ethiopia.
+Multicultural broadcaster Special Broadcasting Service (SBS) broadcasts in five African languages on radio, including Nuer and Dinka of South Sudan, Swahili of Tanzania and the African Great Lakes region, Tigrinya of Eritrea and Amharic of Ethiopia.
 Arabic broadcasting began with a 6am service by SBS in 1975, and from 2016, SBS began a year-long trial of SBS Arabic 24, a 24/7 digital radio station and website.
 It continues today and includes an Arabic24 podcast.
 An English language program, simply called SBS African (nicknamed the African Hour) was broadcast until 2017, when it was cut from schedule.
 2ME Radio Arabic also broadcasts in Arabic throughout Australia.

 Social status

-As Africans only began to migrate to Australia in larger numbers much later than Africans were brought to the United States as slaves, and those who settled in parts of Europe, African Australian status is largely a new challenge for Australian authorities, and it is acknowledged that widespread racism against Africans is not uncommon in Australia.
-Research on the experience of African Australians began in the 2000s and more has been conducted since the 2010s as more and more Africans, mostly from East Africa, have arrived in the country.
+As sub-Saharan Africans only began to migrate to Australia in larger numbers much later than sub-Saharan Africans were brought to the United States as slaves, and those who settled in parts of Europe, African Australian status is largely a new challenge for Australian authorities, and it is acknowledged that widespread racism against sub-Saharan Africans is not uncommon in Australia.

 Relationship to Indigenous Australians

 The concept of how the American notion of "blackness" was adopted and adapted by Aboriginal civil rights activists has been little known or understood in the US.
 In 2011, the Museum of Contemporary African Diasporan Arts in New York mounted an exhibition of Indigenous Australian art, concerned with making connections between the current civil rights and spiritual movements of Indigenous Australians and that of black people in America and elsewhere.

 A 2012 study looked at attitudes towards African immigrants in Western Australia, based on a survey of 184 Australians, examining the quantitative data for use in developing strategies to combat prejudice, and the media's role in the development of negative attitudes.
 It compared the results of the study with those previously found in looking at attitudes towards Indigenous and Muslim Australians.

-Natasha Guantai, in response to Roxane Gay's initial implication that the only "Black people" in Australia would be of African descent, wrote "In the dominant Australian narrative, Blacks are regarded as Aboriginal.
-This is a narrative with little space for non-Indigenous Black Australians".
-Guantai goes on to highlight some differences in the experience of the various groups - Indigenous Australians, immigrants from Africa, the Black descendants of settlers, and Black people who arrive from other white-majority countries such as the UK or the US.
+Natasha Guantai, in response to Roxane Gay's initial implication that the only "black people" in Australia would be of sub-Saharan African descent, wrote "In the dominant Australian narrative, blacks are regarded as Aboriginal.
+This is a narrative with little space for non-Indigenous black Australians".
+Guantai goes on to highlight some differences in the experience of the various groups - Indigenous Australians, immigrants from sub-Saharan Africa, the black descendants of settlers, and black people who arrive from other white-majority countries such as the UK or the US.

 In 2018 Kaiya Aboagye, a PhD student of Ghanaian, Aboriginal, South Sea and Torres Strait Islander heritage, underlined the African connection to Aboriginal Australians, citing "long histories of African/Indigenous relationships both inside and outside Australia", despite the many and varied origins and experiences of blackness among peoples in the Global South.